AJ-Udayanga/ubuntu-fresh-tweaks/README.md

 # ubuntu-fresh-tweaks
-This script will simple install some important packages and do some tweaks on the fresh system.
+This script will simply install some important packages and do some tweaks on the fresh system.
 Using script on a fresh install is recommended.
 Also, this is an interactive script.

 By using ubuntu-fresh-tweaks you will be able to do following changes on your system.